-In the product liability regime of RLD 1/2007, the responsibility is borne by the "producer" who is strictly liable for a defective product.
+Under the RLD 1/2007 product liability regime, the responsibility for the fault/defect is borne by the "producer", who is strictly liable for the damage caused by the defective product (see question 1.1).

-The "producer" of a product can be any of the following: (i) the manufacturer or the importer in the European Union of a finished product, of a component part of the finished product or of any raw material; and/or (ii) the "apparent producer" of the product (i.e. any person who, by putting his name, trade mark or other distinguishing feature along with the product, whether on the container, wrapping or any other protective or presentational component, presents himself as its producer).
+For the purposes of this regime, "producer" means: (i) the manufacturer or the importer in the European Union of a finished product, any raw material, or a component part of the finished product; and/or (ii) the "apparent producer" of the product (i.e. any person who, by putting his name, trademark, or other distinguishing feature along with the product, whether on the container, wrapping or any other protective or presentational component, presents himself as its producer).

-Where the "producer" of a product cannot be identified, each supplier of this product (i.e. the distributor or the "retail" supplier) will be considered as its "producer", unless he informs the injured party of the identity of the "producer" or of the person who supplied him with the product, within a term of three months before he is required to give such information.
-This has been clarified by, among others, the Judgment of the European Court of Justice of 2 January 2009 (case C-358/08) and the Judgment of the Spanish Supreme Court of 21 January 2020.
+Where the "producer" of a product cannot be identified, each supplier of this product (i.e. the distributor or the "retail" supplier) will be considered its "producer", unless he informs the injured party of the identity of the "producer" or of the person who supplied him with the product, within a term of three months before he is required to give such information.
+This has been clarified by, among others, the Judgment of the European Court of Justice of 2 January 2009 (case C-358/08) and the Judgments of the Spanish Supreme Court of 21 January 2020 and 20 July 2020.